310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 {% endbubble %}

 {% bubble Tetora %}
-Ooh, she started to draw so quickly, like she’s used to it.
+Ooh, she started to draw so quickly, you can tell she’s used to it.
 I think she’s drawing based on what Midori-kun drew earlier; it looks the exact same~♪
 {% endbubble %}

 {% bubble Midori smile %}